Lor-Saba/Code-Injector/README.md

 >**Note:**
 >The file type can forced by clicking on the icon and selecting the supposed language from the dropdown menu.

+>**Note: (Firefox 57+ on Windows)**
+>While playing around a bit with the injection of local files (using firefox on windows) I noticed that there's something which is blocking the add-on from reading files in some folders.
+>(maybe some kind of user read access control introduced in the newer versions of firefox?
+57+ ).
+>For example, it is possible to read without problems from the root folder ( C:\ ) but not from the Desktop or Documents.
+>Checking the folders permissions (right click > properties > Security) there is "Everyone" listed in "Users & groups" section where it's possible to read the file.
+>I'm not sure if this is the main reason for that behavior, further investigations are required.

 >**IMPORTANT:**
 >The injection of *local* files is experimental and could stop working anytime with browser's updates.